FTBTeam/docs/docs/mods/1.16/ftb-jar-mod/for-kubejs.md

 description: Despicts how KubeJS is integrated into FTB Jar Mod
 ---

-# Usage of KubeJS to add recipes
+# Usage of KubeJS to add or remove recipes

 FTB Jar Mod is customizable, and allows certain types of recipes to be added by a modpack creator through the use of [KubeJS](https://www.curseforge.com/minecraft/mc-mods/kubejs-forge).
 KubeJS makes it much easier to add recipes in bulk!